 It is your responsibility to ensure that the material you use and include in the recording complies with copyright.
 If you need to obtain permissions from copyright owners, you will be responsible for this.
 You should keep records of your permissions on file where they could be retrieved if required.

 Resources to support your teaching

-- For a quick start guide on lecture recording and copyright, consult the Lecture Recordings and Copyright Guide (PDF, 332KB) produced by QUT eLearning Services.
+- For a quick start guide on lecture recording and copyright, consult Lecture recordings and copyright (PDF, 411KB).

 - For training support with the QUT Lecture Recording software see Teaching with technology: Lecture recording.